-• Im a compass collerctor and I bought a Bezard Kompass in good state in Buenos Aires I live in Bogotá Colombia but I don´t find any information abouth it´s story.
+Im a compass collerctor and I bought a Bezard Kompass in good state in Buenos Aires I live in Bogotá Colombia but I don´t find any information abouth it´s story.
+Do you know abouth the holes in the sides and the side levers in the sides of the hingues.

 On each side of the outer case, just above the hinge, there is a slot.
 This is the sighting slot, and you shoot the bearing by looking through the two slots, and aligning the sight-line with the object of interest (where you are going, or what you are shooting at... it is a military compass after all... ).
 The design allows the user to take bearings on objects that are significantly above or below the level of the observer.